 The main types of livedo reticularis are:

-• Physiologic livedo reticularis/cutis marmorata: A temporary reaction to the cold that comes and goes.
+• Physiologic livedo reticularis/cutis marmorata: This is a temporary reaction to the cold that comes and goes.
 It commonly affects children and babies, but may also affect adults.

-• Primary or idiopathic livedo reticularis: Mottled skin that does not have a cause.
+• Primary or idiopathic livedo reticularis: This is mottled skin that does not have a cause.

-• Secondary livedo reticularis: Mottled skin caused by an underlying condition.
+• Secondary livedo reticularis: This is mottled skin caused by an underlying condition.

 If the rash is associated with systemic symptoms, doctors must check whether the rash is livedo reticularis or livedo racemosa, a related condition that also causes mottling.
 Livedo racemosa is always the result of an underlying condition and has a strong association with antiphospholipid syndrome (APS).